SamGRosen/samgrosen.github.io/_writings/matching.md

 Performance in the game is determined by the player's ability to remember where certain cards are located and their luck when choosing cards to view.

-This game may be called as concentration and It may be worth familiarizing yourself with the game:
+This game may be called concentration and it is worth familiarizing yourself with the game:

 <div class="game-bar">
     <div>